solo-fsw/UsbParMarker/README.md

 <!-- About -->
 ## Usb Parmarker
-The Usb Parmarker is a replacement for parellel port to send markers.
+The Usb Parmarker is a replacement for parallel port to send markers.
 <p>No modern laptop has a parallel port anymore nor a possibilty to use a dock with parallel port.
 <p>To send easy markers from desktop or laptop you can use this Usb Parmarker.
 <p>From version 1.5 the Usb Parmarker is also compatible with Tobii Pro Lab.
 Choose in Tobii ** Brain Products Triggerbox**.